mikisvaz/rbbt/tutorial/commandline/index.md

 will display a summary of the task parameters.
 Each parameter is associated with a task `input`.

-Executed tasks are, by default, ran synchrounously, with persistance, and the result file is printed to STDOUT.
+Executed tasks are, by default, ran synchronously, with persistence, and the result file is printed to STDOUT.
 Alternatively, one can list and recover task files that where produced during the execution, re-run the job by using `--clean` or `--recursive_clean` to re-run also its dependencies, run the job in the background and